tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >
 >***Lightning Leap (5 psi).*** You let loose a line of lightning that is 60 feet long and 5 feet wide.
 Each creature in the line must make a Dexterity saving throw, taking 6d6 lightning damage on a failed save, or half as much damage on a successful one.
 You can then teleport to an unoccupied space touched by the line.
 You can increase this ability’s damage by 1d6 per additional psi point spent on it.
 >
->***Mind Thrust.*** You target one creature you can see within 120 feet of you.
-The target must succeed on an Intelligence saving throw (DC 19) or take 4d10 psychic damage.
->
 >***Misty Form (6 psi; concentration, 1 min.).*** Your body becomes like a misty cloud until your concentration ends.
 In this form, you gain resistance to bludgeoning, piercing, and slashing damage, and you can’t take actions other than the Dash action.
 You can pass through openings that are no more than 1 inch wide without squeezing.
 >
 >***Move (2–7 psi).*** Choose one object you can see within 60 feet of you that isn’t being worn or carried by another creature and that isn’t secured in place.
 It can’t be larger than 20 feet on a side, and its maximum weight depends on the psi points spent on this ability (**2**: 25 lbs; **3**: 50lbs; **5**: 250lbs; **6**: 500lbs; **7**: 1000lbs).
 You move the object up to 60 feet, and you must keep the object within sight during this movement.
 If the object ends this movement in the air, it falls.
 If the object would fall on a creature, the creature must succeed on a DC 10 Dexterity saving throw.
 On failure, the creature takes damage as given by the weight/psi spent: **2**: 2d6; **3**: 4d6; **5**: 6d6; **6**: 7d6; **7**: 8d6.
 >
 >***Occluded Mind (2 psi).*** You target one creature you can communicate with via telepathy.
 The target must make an Intelligence saving throw.
 On a failed save, the target believes one statement of your choice for the next 5 minutes that you communicate to it via telepathy.
 The statement can be up to ten words long, and it must describe you or a creature or an object the target can see.
 On a successful save, the target is unaffected, and you can't use this ability on it again until you finish a long rest.
 A creature is immune to this ability if it is immune to being charmed.
 >
+>***Potent Psionics: Attacks.*** Once on each of your turns when you hit a creature with a weapon, you can deal an extra 2d8 psychic damage to that target.
+>
 >***Psionic Ability (Int, at level 20.
 Recharges on long rest).*** 71 Psi points.
 4 talents known (Energy Beam, Mind Thrust, Blind Spot, Mind Meld).
 8 disciplines known (Mastery of Air, Mastery of Fire, Mastery of Force, Mastery of Ice, Mastery of Weather, Mastery of Wood and Earth, Mastery of Light and Darkness, Mastery of Water, Telepathic Contact).
 7 Psi/discipline.
 Discipline save DC 19, +11 attack bonus
 >
 >***Psionic Mastery (4/Recharges on long rest).*** You gain 11 special psi points that you can spend only on disciplines that require an action or a bonus action to use.
 You can use all 11 points on one discipline, or you can spread them across multiple disciplines.
 You can't also spend your normal psi points on these disciplines; you can spend only the special points gained from this feature.
 If more than one of the disciplines you activate with these points require concentration, you can concentrate on all of them.
 Activating one of them ends any effect you were already concentrating on, and if you begin concentrating on an effect that doesn't use these special points, these disciplines end what you were concentrating on.
 When you finish a long rest, you lose any of these special points that you haven't spent.
+>
+>***Psionic Talent: Blind Spot.*** You erase your image from the mind of one creature you can see within 120 feet of you; the target must succeed on a Wisdom saving throw (DC 19), or you are invisible to it until the end of your next turn.
+>
+>***Psionic Talent: Energy Beam.*** You target one creature you can see within 90 feet of you.
+The target must succeed on a Dexterity saving throw (DC 19) or take 4d8+4 acid, cold, fire, lightning, or thunder damage (your choice).
+>
+>***Psionic Talent: Mind Thrust.*** You target one creature you can see within 120 feet of you.
+The target must succeed on an Intelligence saving throw (DC 19) or take 4d10+4 psychic damage.
 >
 >***Psychic Domination (7 psi; concentration, 1 min.).*** You target one creature you can see within 60 feet of you.
 The target must succeed on an Intelligence saving throw, or you choose the creature's actions and movement on its turns until your concentration ends.
 At the end of each of its turns, it can repeat the saving throw, ending the effect on itself on a success.
 A creature is immune to this ability if it is immune to being charmed.
 >